Documents Needed to Register a Car (2026 Checklist)

 Reference 2026 document checklist by vehicle scenario

-The standard universal four (title, ID, insurance, application) cover most cases, but specific scenarios trigger additional documentation.
+The universal four (title, ID, insurance, application) get you through most registrations, but how you acquired the car decides what else you carry to the counter.
 Here's the 2026 checklist by purchase pattern.

 | Scenario | Required documents (2026) |